AtlassianPS/AtlassianPS.github.io/docs/Contributing/submitting-a-pr.md

 ### Getting Work Done

-It's not our place to impose a specific way on how to write code.
+We do not impose a specific way to write code.

-There are some [Guidelines](our-guidelines.html) which should be followed at all times.
+However, there are some [Guidelines](our-guidelines.html) which should be followed at all times.

 The checklist when creating the Pull Request will look something like this: